mridul037/mridul037/README.md

 **Quote of the hour:**

-I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.

-~ Simon Peyton Jones
+~ Ted Nelson
 <pre>

 </pre>